itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 - Generating the Output file

-## 3. Downloading Our Requirements
+## 3. DOWNLOADING OUR REQUIREMENTS:

 __For Ubuntu:__